-In order to safeguard the health of students and the university community, the University of Oregon has immunization requirements for all incoming students.
-Students are encouraged to satisfy their immunization requirements before arriving on campus.
-The University Health Center can also administer these vaccines to students once students are enrolled and attending.
+For your health and the health of the entire campus community, the University of Oregon has immunization requirements for all incoming students.
+Students are encouraged to satisfy these requirements before arriving on campus.
+The University Health Center can also administer these vaccines to students once students are enrolled and attending classes.
 Please see Costs for Services for vaccine prices at UHC.

 |Vaccine||Proof of Immunization Required|